 Today, the team at Palace Law is confident about its digital system, but going paperless was intimidating.
 “When we started, very few people were doing it, which made it a little scary,” Jordan says.
 “There was no proven model for it.”

 While the staff at Palace Law were nervous about the transformation, they were generally on board.
 “Part of our culture is to be creative, innovative, and adaptable.
 We’re always looking for ways to do things better for our clients,” Jordan says.

 The system has yielded some remarkable results.
-In 2017, Palace Law met its revenue goals by the end of the Q3—a 76% increase from the prior year in just nine months.
+In just 9 months, Palace Law increased revenue by 76%.
 The firm has also earned an impressive Net Promoter Score (NPS) of 70.
 According to the Clio Legal Trends report, the nationwide average NPS for law firms is 25.
 The firm has dramatically reduced how much paper it uses, too.
 On average, they’re saving 200 sheets of paper a day.

 As an added bonus, the transformation has also affected the way people feel about their work.
 “People have generally been happier since we started using Trello.
 It has made our lives a lot easier,” Jordan says.
 “People are less stressed.
 Having a lot of paperwork on your desk is hard to keep track of.
 Looking at Trello cards with labels and due dates has reduced our stress and made it easier to identify the important priorities in our workflows.”